 You will also be financially responsible for other parties’ damages if you caused the accident.
 If you did not cause the accident and suffered injuries, you may pursue compensation from the at-fault driver, even if you do not have insurance.
-Auto accident attorneys at Anidjar & Levine can help you pursue a claim against the responsible driver’s insurance company.
-Call us today for a free consultation at 800-747-3733.
+Auto accident attorneys at the Law Offices of Anidjar & Levine can help you pursue a claim against the responsible driver’s insurance company.

 Can I Get Compensation Even If I Have No Insurance?

 If you get into a car accident without insurance, your responsibilities will depend on who was at fault for the accident and whether anyone sustained bodily injury as a result.

 If no one sustained physical injuries in the accident, it falls under Florida’s no-fault laws.
-This means that each driver must seek compensation for damages from their respective insurance company.
+This means that each driver must seek compensation for damages from their respective insurance companies.
 Consequently, as you had no insurance, you must pay out of pocket to repair your vehicle.

 If bodily injuries did occur and if you caused the accident, you are liable to compensate the other parties for their physical injuries and vehicle damage.
 Once you compensate them, you will obtain a signed form, releasing you from any further liability.
 If you cannot afford to pay each person in full, you can try to establish a payment plan.

 If someone else caused the accident, however, you can likely pursue compensation for injuries and damages from the at-fault party’s insurance company.
-Anidjar & Levine helps people hurt in accidents caused by other drivers.
-To discuss your case and how to get compensation, call us at 800-747-3733.
+The Law Offices of Anidjar & Levine helps people hurt in accidents caused by other drivers.

 Can I Purchase Car Insurance After a Crash?